quibler7/Flutter-Examples/README.md

 # 🔮 Flutter-Examples

-🪄 This Repositopry contains Flutter small projects.
+🪄 This Repository contains Flutter small projects.

 🧠 The Goal was to learn about Flutter,Dart and App Development while making these projects.